7digital/7digital-api/README.md

         console.dir(data);
     });

-If you need to supply your own config or want XML, you do so like this:
+If you need to supply your own config or want XML responses, you do so like this:

     var api, artists;